Fragmented systems

 We audit your data, workflows, and AI readiness.
 We surface what's broken — and what's leverageable.
 Honest, not flattering.

-We integrate sources, standardize metrics, and ship the AI systems that run on top of them.
-Code, not concepts.
+We integrate sources, harmonize processes across teams, and ship the systems that run on top of them — alongside the people who'll use them.
+Engineering with the business, not at it.

 We integrate into the real workflow and train your teams.
 Demos don't count.
 Usage does.